matyhaty/TO/Readme.md

 ## What Total Obliteration is:

-- Its a mod similar to BA nd TA
+- It's a mod similar to BA nd TA
-- Its focus is on simplicity, without too many tech paths
+- It's focus is on simplicity, without too many tech paths
 - Designed to be nicely balanced
 - Designed to be friendly to experienced and new players
 - Designed to run on the latest engine versions